run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/tickets/use/approve-a-ticket.md

 Procedure
 -------------

+*These steps are for functionality in CITSmart ESP 8 as for mobile CITSmart SM.*

 1. Access the functionality Ticket through the main menu Processes \> Request and Incident Management \> Service Request and Incident;